Jesús Navas: Return to Sevilla

 On 1 August 2017, Sevilla announced the return of Navas through a video.
 He signed a four-year contract and was given the number 16 shirt previously worn by the late Antonio Puerta, who was a close friend.

-During his second spell, Navas continued to occasionally appear at right back.
+During his second spell, Navas continued to occasionally appear at right-back.
 On 20 September 2017, he celebrated his 400th competitive appearance for the club by scoring the only goal of the 1–0 home win over Las Palmas, and he surpassed Pablo Blanco's record of 416 matches when he came off the bench against Levante on 16 December.

 Navas was made captain ahead of the 2018–19 season.
-On 18 October 2018, the board of directors decided to rename the main stadium of the club's training ground, the Ciudad Deportiva José Ramón Cisneros Palacios as Estadio Jesús Navas in recognition of his professional career.
+On 18 October 2018, the board of directors decided to rename the main stadium of the training ground, the Ciudad Deportiva José Ramón Cisneros Palacios, as Estadio Jesús Navas in recognition of his professional career.

 On 3 January 2020, Navas became the first player to reach 500 appearances for Sevilla, when he started in a 1–1 draw against Athletic Bilbao.
-On 23 June 2021, it was announced that he had agreed to a new three-year deal.
+On 21 August, he captained the side to a 3–2 victory over Inter Milan in the Europa League final, his third title in the competition for the club.

+Navas agreed to a new three-year deal in June 2021.
+On 31 May 2023, the 37-year-old started in the Europa League final against José Mourinho's Roma, which ended in a penalty shoot-out victory following a 1–1 draw; he played a pivotal role, as it was his teasing cross in the 55th minute that resulted in Gianluca Mancini's own goal to tie the match.
+Consequently, he was named Player of the Season by UEFA's technical observer panel.

+On 16 May 2024, Navas announced that he would be leaving again on 30 June, later revealing on social media that the club did not attempt to reach out to him regarding a potential contract renewal.
+Following this revelation, chairman José María del Nido offered the player a lifetime extension, which he accepted.

+Navas scored the only goal in a 1–0 win over Getafe on 14 September 2024, becoming the oldest player to achieve this for Sevilla in La Liga aged 38 years and 298 days, breaking the previous record of Sergio Ramos.
+On 14 December, he played his final match at the Sánchez Pizjuán, a 1–0 victory against Celta de Vigo; he came off after 70 minutes, to hugs from his teammates and a standing ovation from the crowd.
+His last overall appearance took place at the Santiago Bernabéu Stadium, a 4–2 loss to Real Madrid where he took the field at the hour mark and was cheered by spectators before and after the game.